crablab/dissertation/reports/final_report/final_report.md

 This section must include a description of how you think that the work involved in your project will help in your future career. -->

-The aim of this research is to investigate existing attendance monitoring solutions and existing academic research into the problem to determine a more optimal solution for Royal Holloway.
-An MVP (Minimum Viable Product) will be built to test assumptions and demonstrate the core ideas of the proposed solution.
-The system will need to be user friendly and satisfy Royal Holloway's requirements whilst also not becoming burdensome on lecturers, students and administrative staff.
+This project researches existing attendance monitoring solutions and conducts a security analysis of the existing solutions at Royal Holloway.
+It culminates in the design and build of an MVP (Minimum Viable Product) to test assumptions and demonstrate the core ideas of a proposed solution.

 # Introduction

 Royal Holloway keeps track of attendance in lectures both to ensure that students are regularly attending and also to satisfy legal requirements regarding the visas of overseas students [@home_office_uk_government_tier4_2019].
 It is essential that this data is gathered and analysed efficiently and accurately.

 In the past attendance has been tracked using signatures on registers.
 More recently, due to the lack of scalability of this former approach, a system of clickers has been employed [@royal_holloway_department_of_computer_science_department_2018].
-This latter system has proved to be non-optimal and insecure.
+This latter system is proven to be non-optimal and insecure.

+A new MVP and PoC (Proof of Concept) system for attendance monitoring is developed using ideas developed in the research phase, to solve issues identified with the previous solutions.
+This demonstrates key ideas, however is not a comprehensive solution.

 ## Motivation

 The primary motivation is to offer a more secure and convenient system for students.
 The author is well acquainted with both the paper based and clicker systems in use, and the associated merits and pitfalls.
-An improvement in the process not only allows less detractions from the lecture content but, as @universities_uk_student_2019 writes: "Attendance monitoring can also be perceived as unfair and harm international student experience." - a more low key and low effort system reduces the potential for discrimination as a result of the perception of international students imposing rules on domestic students, as a result of their presence.
+An improvement in the process would allow less detractions from the lecture content but, as @universities_uk_student_2019 writes: "Attendance monitoring can also be perceived as unfair and harm international student experience." - a more low key and low effort system reduces the potential for discrimination as a result of the perception of international students imposing rules on domestic students, as a result of their presence.

 @universities_uk_student_2019 continues, "The current system imposes a significant administrative burden on both institutions and the Home Office..." with a survey conducted by Universities UK concluding the the total cost of compliance with Tier 4 rules being £40 million to the UK Higher Education sector [@universities_uk_student_2019].
 A separate study by @ey_challenges_2019 for the Russell Group noted "Attendance monitoring is particularly time consuming across such a large university with many different modes of study.
 Collating the data, analysing it and escalating cases for investigation/explanation has created an industry of work for very little tangible benefit given that HEI students are very low risk of visa abuse.".